 The basic general education curriculum is a requirement for all undergraduate degrees at Oklahoma City University except for transfer students entering with an Associate of Art or an Associate of Science degree.
-See the General Education section of this catalog (page 57-58) for specific courses and requirements.
+See the General Education section of this catalog for specific courses and requirements.
 Updated lists of courses approved by the General Education Committee and the assistant provost are available on the university website.

-In addition to the university's general education curriculum, Petree College of Arts and Sciences B.A. degrees require completion of an Intermediate II level of a foreign language.
-Students in the Wimberly School of Religion may fulfill this requirement with six hours of one modern language and six hours of one Biblical language.
+In addition to the university's general education curriculum, Petree College of Arts and Sciences Bachelor of Arts degrees require demonstrated proficiency in a single language through Intermediate II level.
+Students in the Wimberly School of Religion may fulfill this requirement with Beginning II-level proficiency in one modern language and six hours of one Biblical language.
 Religion students who double-major within the Petree College of Arts and Sciences may also use six hours of modern language and six hours of Biblical language to fulfill the foreign language requirement for both majors.
-The B.S. and B.F.A. degrees require 6 hours of a single college-level foreign language or the equivalent.
+The Bachelor of Science and Bachelor of Fine Arts degrees require Beginning II-level proficiency of a single college-level foreign language or the equivalent.